plasticmacaroni/bg3-missables/checklist.md

 - Visit the basement floor, by equipping the guiding light ring and accessing the new elevator button available
 # Grymforge area
 - Getting the sergeant's boots
-- Save the Grymforge Gnomes, remember to speak to Thulla back at the myconid area
 - Runepowder gnome, past hidden kitchen area of Grymforge
+- ::missable::Free Nere (if you long rest or fast travel he'll die)
+- ::missable::Similarly, save the Grymforge Gnomes before long resting or fast travelling (although they technically may live a little longer)
+  - Remember to speak to [Thulla](https://bg3.wiki/wiki/Thulla) back at the myconid area now that this is done
 - Adamantine Forge (you can find 2 mithril ores to make 2 pieces of gear)
   - When fighting Grym, have one of your characters attack him where the forge hammer falls and you will aggro Grym, you see where I'm going with this?
 - Help the [cursed monk](https://bg3.wiki/wiki/Help_the_Cursed_Monk) (you just need to pick up a certain amulet and speak to him about his goals, for now)
 - This one, in Grymforge, is kind of hard to explain and there are multiple paths there, but the easiest one is you follow the west side of the Grymforge north, you will reach an area with a lot of traps (pressure plates, fire statues).
 If you go all the way through that gauntlet of traps, you get to a locked door.
 You can jump through this door with misty step (or gaseous form, maybe also fly from the backside).
 I haven't been able to find a key to this door.
 Inside, you find a decent clothing item for casters as well as an Idol of Shar that triggers some Shadowheart dialog.
 - Loot the [mimics](https://bg3.wiki/wiki/Mimic)
 - Don't take the elevator up until you've done the creche and other Act 1.5 content
+# BEFORE CONTINUING TO ACT 1.5
+- Clear anything remaining in your quest log for the area (some items will be unresolved, but do whatever's on your map)
 # Act 1.5 Road
 - Undead attackers on the road
   - Use speak with dead on corpses surrounding them